The quantum connection, Fourier-Laplace transform, and families of A-infinity-categories: Open string constructions

 The same moduli spaces as in the definition of $\scrA_q$ also give rise to a deformation of the closed-open string map.
 Given $w \in \mathit{CF}_q^{\operatorname{diag}}(H^{\floer})$ (see \eqref{eq:diagonaldeformationCF} for the notation), we insert $\alpha$ into the first $(m-1)$ closed string entries, and $w$ into the $m$-th entry, of the operation $\mu^{d,m}$ from \eqref{eq:iota11}; and write the outcome as

 The collection of all such maps, for $d \geq 0$, yields

-A variant of Proposition \ref{prop:deformedfukayawelldefined} shows that this is a chain map; compared to the argument given there, the new boundary points of one-dimensional moduli spaces happens when a Floer cylinder of Fulton-MacPherson configuration which contains the point $z_m$ bubbles off.
+A variant of Proposition \ref{prop:deformedfukayawelldefined} shows that this is a chain map; compared to the argument given there, the boundary points which play a different role here are those where a Floer cylinder or Fulton-MacPherson configuration which contains the point $z_m$ bubbles off.
 The contribution from those boundary points is precisely $\mathit{CO}_q \circ \delta_q^{\operatorname{diag}}$, which is part of the chain map equation.